azizyahyaoui/Cpp_course/CPPLanguage.md

 };
 ```

->These are the main types of inheritance in C++.
+> These are the main types of inheritance in C++.
 Each type of inheritance serves different purposes and allows you to create class hierarchies that suit your program's requirements.
 When using inheritance, it is important to consider the relationships between classes and the access specifiers (public, protected, private) to ensure proper access control and data encapsulation.

 ---

-4. **Multiple inheritance :**
+##### 4. **Multiple inheritance :**

 > Multiple inheritance in C++ allows a class to inherit properties and behaviors from more than one base class.
 This means that a derived class can have multiple direct base classes, each contributing to the characteristics of the derived class.
 Multiple inheritance can be useful in certain situations where a class needs to combine features from multiple sources.

->To use multiple inheritance, you list the base classes separated by commas in the derived class declaration, and you specify the access specifiers for each base class.
+> To use multiple inheritance, you list the base classes separated by commas in the derived class declaration, and you specify the access specifiers for each base class.
 The access specifiers determine how the members of the base classes are inherited by the derived class: `public`, `protected`, or `private`.

 Here's the syntax for a class with multiple inheritance: